feston/recettes/brioche.md

 * Ovens are generally hotter at the back so it may be a good idea to rotate the tray *en route* if you spot an area browner than the other.
-* Use a knife you determine if the brioche's core is properly cooked or if it needs additional time.
+* Stick a knife in the brioche to determine if its core is properly cooked or if it needs additional time.
 It should come out clean.
 * If the brioches are getting too brown but still raw at their cores, cover them up with a sheet of aluminium foil.